 General remarks

 This template requires granular information on the liability structure of the entity or group.
-Liabilities are broken down by liabilities excluded from bail-in and liabilities not excluded from bail-in.
-Further breakdowns by liability classes, counterparty classes and maturity are provided.
+Liabilities are broken down into liabilities excluded from bail-in and liabilities not excluded from bail-in.
+Further breakdowns by categories of liability, counterparty and residual maturity are provided.

 Where a maturity breakdown is set out in this template, the residual maturity shall be the time until the contractual maturity.
 By derogation from that:

-where a liabilities instrument includes a holder redemption option exercisable prior to the original stated maturity of the instrument, the maturity of the instrument shall be defined as the earliest possible date on which the holder can exercise the redemption option and request redemption or repayment of the instrument
+where a liabilities instrument includes a holder redemption option exercisable prior to the original stated maturity of the instrument, the maturity of the instrument shall be defined as the earliest possible date on which the holder can exercise the redemption option and request redemption or repayment of the instrument;

-where a liabilities instrument includes an incentive for the issuer to call, redeem, repay or repurchase the instrument prior to the original stated maturity of the instrument, the maturity of the instrument shall be defined as the earliest possible date on which the issuer can exercise that option and request redemption or repayment of the instrument
+where a liabilities instrument includes an incentive for the issuer to call, redeem, repay or repurchase the instrument prior to the original stated maturity of the instrument, the maturity of the instrument shall be defined as the earliest possible date on which the issuer can exercise that option and request redemption or repayment of the instrument.

 In case of interim payments of principal, the principal shall be split and allocated into the corresponding maturity buckets.
 Where applicable, the maturity shall be considered separately for both the principal amount and accrued interest.

+In some specific cases, the maturity of a given instrument depends on external factors, on which the institution has little or no influence.
+In such cases, the first date on which such events can lead to reimbursement shall be considered the earliest redemption date.

+In other cases, contracts do not foresee any specific maturity date, such as on-sight or overnight deposits.
+In those cases, the liabilities shall be considered as having a possible maturity on the first possible date, i.e. next/one day after reporting date.

+For deposits, the coverage by DGSD does not necessarily distinguish between the maturities that are considered as covered if different maturities exist.
+As such, to split the non-covered part into maturity buckets, institutions are asked to apply a pro rata approach for the total coverage and distribute the non-covered part accordingly over the maturity of the underlying deposits, unless specific provisions resulting from the transposition of Directive 2014/49/EU into national law are applicable

+Where a liability meets multiple criteria and may be reported in several rows in the range of r0110 to r0210, report it only in one row, being the one with the lowest row number in this template.